maxbbraun/accent/README.md

    - [/city](http://localhost:8080/city) to bypass the schedule and get the city image directly.
    - [/commute](http://localhost:8080/commute) to bypass the schedule and get the commute image directly.
    - [/calendar](http://localhost:8080/calendar) to bypass the schedule and get the calendar image directly.

-To deploy the server:
-1. Run `pip install -t lib -r requirements.txt`.
-2. Run `gcloud app deploy`.
+7. Deploy the server with `gcloud app deploy`.

 ## Client